themaikelman/dvc-http-remote/README.md

 This is a dvc http remote implementation.
 It is the "clean" code that we use as a remote for DVC and with which we can reproduce the issue https://github.com/iterative/dvc/issues/7564

-Can be used for local storage or azure storage (put proper credentials here->[pkg/storage/storageSiteLoader.go])
+Can be used for local storage or azure storage

 ## Examples